marshaing/mm4dber.github.io-1/pre-training.md

  - Install Mplus: [HERE](https://www.statmodel.com/orderonline/)

-           You should have received a copy of Mplus for use during the one-year training (requires paid license).
+           You should have received a copy of Mplus for use during the one-year training (requires a paid license).

  - Install packages & practice creating Rproject: Watch these tutorial videos which introduce R & Rstudio and walk through how to install and load packages
  - [HERE - Intro to R video tutorial (Covered in first 7 minutes)](https://drive.google.com/file/d/1jzFAK_bOD2HAjZMyHVG8npYQ0rSOXina/view?usp=drive_link)